-Operational activities can attract species such as crows, which depredate on various animals such as tortoises and juvenile rabbits.
+Operational activities can attract species such as crows to the broader area, which depredate on various animals such as tortoises and juvenile rabbits.
 Associated infrastructure such as transmission pylons may provide perching or nesting platforms for predatory species such as Martial Eagle and/ or Jackal Buzzard, and/ or crows which prey on various animal SCCs.
 Increased noise from wind turbine generators and operational activities may mask natural sounds and reduce the ability for animals to detect the presence of predators.